html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 ### Using `hasOwnProprery` on a DOM Object instance will now return `false`

 Sometimes developers will use `hasOwnProperty` to check for presence of an attribute on an object.
-This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because objects are not considered on the prototype chain.
+This will no longer work as [per the spec](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.4.5) because DOM attributes are now part of the prototype chain and `hasOwnProperty` only inspects the current objects to see if it is defined on it.

-As of Chrome 42 and earlier the following would return true.
+Prior to and including Chrome 42 the following would return `true`.

 {% highlight javascript %}
 > div = document.createElement("div");